calebstewart/pam_sneaky/README.md

 And Voila!
 You can log in as any user with the password "sneaky password"

 *DISCLAIMER* - _DON'T DO THIS ON YOUR MACHINE_.
 It's a bad idea, and serves no purpose.
 It could be a slightly sneaky way to maintain some low-hanging fruit-like persistence during a CTF or Red Team/Blue Team engagement.

+# Further work

+This small module has also been wrapped into my other project [pwncat]! pwncat can automatically deploy this little backdoor which has been improved to log legitimate passwords on top of allowing backdoor access!
+Happy hacking!